-According to the National Skin Centre (NSC) of Singapore (2013), the 3 main causes of Androgenetic Alopecia are age (20 and above), testosterone, and genetic inheritance.
-Some other reasons for hair loss include chronic illness, scalp diseases, side effects from medication and excessive pulling of hair from tightly bound hair styles (man buns - we’re looking at you).
+Outside of the 2 types of alopecia, other reasons for hair loss include chronic illness, scalp diseases, side effects from medication and excessive pulling of hair from tightly bound hair styles (man buns - we’re looking at you).

 Nobody wants to see their hairline recede like the sea during low-tide, but that’s usually the first and clearest evidence of balding.
 If your hairline goes from flat to more of an M-shape with hair thinning at the temples, this is a likely indication that you’re suffering from alopecia.
-If you suspect your hairline may be receding, it’s a good idea to document photos over the course of a year or so to help you determine the progression of your hair loss.

 Balding doesn’t always start from your hairline.
 Some men experience balding beginning at the top of their head instead, with thinning of the hair on the crown of their head.
-This may be difficult to observe, because nobody usually takes selfies of the back of their head, but the simplest way to get these photos to track your hair loss is to stand with your back facing a mirror and snap your reflection.
-You can do this every couple of months to compare if your hair thickness is decreasing.
+This may be difficult to observe, because nobody usually takes selfies of the back of their head.

-It’s normal to lose up to 50 hairs every day (NSC, 2013), but once you start noticing an excessive amount (>100 hairs) of daily hair fall, it may indicate male pattern baldness.
 However, it’s important to note that unusual increased hair fall can also be temporary (lasting a couple of weeks) due to stress, fevers or medication.
 You should only sound the alarm if you realise you have been losing excessive hair daily over a long time.

 While it’s easy to be frightened at the drop of some hairs, don’t be too quick to assume that you’re going bald.
 These are some signs that are often misconceived as hair loss identifiers, but aren’t the most definitive proof to rely on: